COMCIFS/Structure_Prediction_Dictionary/Examples/02_Org_Multi_Stoich/ReadMe.md

 single method while the links between them are shown in the `csp_workflow.cif` file.

-The first three consists of geometry optimisations with energy methods of increasing computational cost: a classical forcefield (GAFF) with point charges generated from a gas-phase quantum mechanical method, a semi-empirical method ( DFTB) and a dispersion-corrected DFT method (PBE-MBD).
+The first three consists of geometry optimisations with energy methods of increasing computational cost: a classical forcefield (GAFF) with point charges, a semi-empirical method (DFTB) and a dispersion-corrected DFT method (PBE-MBD).
 Two criteria are set for structures to pass to next stage, an energy cutoff and a maximum number of structures (as shown in `csp_workflow.cif`).